Meghalaya: Culture and society

 The main tribes in Meghalaya are the Khasis, the Garos, and the Jaintias.
-Each tribe has its own culture, traditions, dress, and language.
+Each tribe has its own culture, traditions, dress and language.

 Social institutions

 The majority of the population and the major tribal groups in Meghalaya follow a matrilineal system where lineage and inheritance are traced through women.
 The youngest daughter inherits all the property and she is the caretaker of aged parents and any unmarried siblings.
 In some cases, such as when there is no daughter in the family or other reasons, the parents may nominate another girl such as a daughter in law as the heir of the house and all other property they may own.

 The Khasi and Jaintia tribesmen follow the traditional matrilineal norm, wherein the Khun Khatduh (or the youngest daughter) inherits all the property and responsibilities for the family.
 The male line, particularly the mother's brother, may indirectly control the ancestral property since he may be involved in important decisions relating to property including its sale and disposal.
 In case a family has no daughters, the Khasi and Jaintia (also called Syntengs) have the custom of ia rap iing, where the family adopts a girl from another family, perform religious ceremonies with the community, and she then becomes ka trai iing (head of the house).

 In the Garo lineage system, the youngest daughter inherits the family property by default, unless another daughter is so named by the parents.
 She then becomes designated as nokna meaning 'for the house or home'.
 If there are no daughters, a chosen daughter-in-law (bohari) or an adopted child (deragata) comes to stay in the house and inherit the property.
 This adopted girl child is then the head of the house.

-Meghalaya has one of the world's largest surviving matrilineal cultures.
+Meghalaya has one of the world's last surviving matrilineal cultures.